nurbakyt-14/task/README.md

-I complete Practice3 about functions and classes
+I complete assignment 3 about RegEx